verrazzano/docs/content/en/docs/guides/oam-to-kubernetes/_index.md

 ### Verrazzano CLI export command

-Verrazzano provides a CLI option that you can use to facilitate the migration of an OAM application to be managed as a collection of Kubernetes objects.
+Verrazzano provides a CLI command that you can use to facilitate the migration of an OAM application to be managed as a collection of Kubernetes objects.

 The command `vz export oam` will output the YAML for each Kubernetes object that was generated as a result of deploying an OAM application.
 The generated YAML is sanitized so that it can be used to deploy the application.
 Fields such as `creationTimestamp`, `resourceVersion`, `uid`, and `status` are not included in the output.

 For example, the following CLI command exports the YAML from the hello-helidon OAM sample application.